joaomarcosribeiroc/joaomarcosribeiroc/README.md

 🎓 I am João Marcos Ribeiro, a **Computer Programmer** and the phrase, "how does this work" under the hood is what drive me and push me foward.

-**Experience with computers**
+## Experience with computers

-👨‍💻 I've in touch with programming since 2011.
-When I got started with learning low level programming languages, like C, C++ and also some Pascal theory.
-From there, I have taken a deep dive into computer essentials, actually learning some low level aspects of computer.
-This interest gave me a well understanding of computer essentials and also made me better programmer over time.
+👨‍💻 I've in touch with programming **since 2011**.
+When I got started with learning **low level programming languages**, like C, C++ and also some Pascal theory.
+From there, I have taken a **deep dive into computer essentials**, actually learning some low level aspects of computer.
+This interest gave me a well understanding of computer essentials, how does it actually work and made me better programmer over time.
+Today, in the software industry I've been in the position of revising other team members works, orienting the team about better practices on software development, **leading other team members in their daily programming tasks** and also programming microsservices, monoliths and serveless applications on cloud.
+I will detail more the technologies I've been in touch along the years.

 ### Languages I use to talk to computer 🤔